AliasLLC/WebMaster/README.md

 CMS's and allow them to interface together including [Invision Power Board](http://www.invisionpower.com/) and a On-line Radio Control Panel such as [Centova Cast](http://www.centova.com/pages/cast).

-It soon developed into something far larger than originally though of as David and a friend, now Lead Developer Devon McAvoy, realized that it not only had potential to link and utilize information from various CMS's it could also be used as CMS in and of itself allow the alteration of website templates and other basic website management functions.
+It soon developed into something far larger than originally thought of as David and a friend, now Lead Developer Devon McAvoy, realized that it not only had potential to link and utilize information from various CMS's it could also be used as CMS in and of itself allow the alteration of website templates and other basic website management functions.